-When considering what technology to print a 3D model with it is important to consider support structures and how they may affect the final result.
-Supports structures will have an impact on surface finish as they require post-processing work to remove resulting in blemishes or surface roughness.
+When considering what technology to print a 3D model with, it is important to consider support structures and how they may affect the final result.
+Support structures will have an impact on surface finish as they require post-processing work to remove, resulting in blemishes or surface roughness.

 FDM support structures